Welcome! As the Assistant Dean of Admissions and Financial Aid, I would like to welcome you again to the University of Wisconsin Law School Community!

 Student Health Insurance

 We know that, since many of you are leaving full-time employment, you are also particularly concerned about health insurance.
 We have a very good student HMO plan available through the Student Health Insurance Plan (referred to as SHIP).
-I would note that this plan also provides domestic partner coverage, when the rest of the University does not offer such coverage to faculty and staff.
 In short, I would encourage you to look at this option for those of you who will be without coverage in the fall.
-The SHIP Program at University Health Services will be mailing you a brochure this summer on the different plans and premiums.
+I would note that this plan also provides domestic partner coverage.

 Any Other Questions